III. Machine learning using scikit-learn.

 - ϵ= the model’s error term.

-To try and visualize a multiple linear regression with two predictors and one dependent variable will result to a plane of best fit as seen below.
+To try and visualize a multiple linear regression with two predictors and one dependent variable will result in a plane of best fit as seen below.
 However, the more complex the number of predictor variables, the harder it is to visualize or calculate by hand.
 For this reason, python with the help of sklearn proves to be an effective and stable tool for this and more machine learning models.

 Linear Regression in action.